Retiree Benefit Program FAQ

 • There is no deferral or splitting of the benefit payment.

-• Please see the last item in this FAQ, "How income sources may be affected by the RBP 2025/2026 benefit payment", for additional information on Retiree Benefits and Income Thresholds which may assist you in determining if you should opt out.
+• Please see the Retiree Benefits & Income Thresholds information following this FAQ for additional information which may assist you in determining if you should opt out.

-• If you wish to opt-out of the current benefit payment, please go to www.bcnu.org/RBP to download and complete the one-time Benefit Opt-out and Release form and submit it to the RBP Committee (contact information is on the form).
+• If you wish to opt-out of the 2025/2026 payment, please go to www.bcnu.org/RBP to download and complete the one-time Benefit Opt-out and Release form and submit it to the RBP Committee (contact information is on the form) by the following deadlines:

-I am an RN or RPN.
+I am a retired RN or RPN.
 When will I receive my payment?

 • The first group of benefit payments will be paid to eligible retirees in Feb.
-2026, for any eligible retiree who has applied for and been accepted into the RBP by Jan.
-31, 2026.
+2026, for any eligible retiree who has applied to the RBP by Jan.
+31, 2026, and has been accepted and enrolled.

-I am an LPN.
+I am a retired LPN.
 When will I receive my payment?

 • LPN members who retired before April 1, 2024, are not eligible to enrol in the RBP.